Traumflug/simulavr/doc/usage.rst

 ------------------

-``-d <device name>, --device <device name>`` tell simulavr, what type of device it has to simulate.The following devices are supported: at90s8515, at90s4433, atmega128, atmega48, atmega88, atmega168, atmega328, attiny2313. **To find out, which devices are supported with your current installation, use the help option!**
+``-d <device name>, --device <device name>`` tell simulavr, what type of device it has to simulate.
+The following devices are supported: at90s8515, at90s4433, atmega128, atmega48, atmega88, atmega168, atmega8, atmega16, atmega32, atmega328, attiny2313.
+  To find out, which devices are supported with your current installation, use the --help option.

 ``-f <name>, --file <name>``
   load ELF-file <name> for simulation in simulated target.